east-tremont-bronx

 📊 Why this data is more reliable than other sites

 The numbers on this page come from the NYC Department of Finance public records — every legally recorded property sale in East Tremont, not just MLS-listed transactions.
 Sites like Zillow and StreetEasy only capture listings that go through their platforms, missing FSBO sales, off-market deals, and transfers that never hit the MLS.
-This dataset includes all of them, giving you a complete picture of your market.
+This dataset includes all of them.

 Data source: NYC Department of Finance, Rolling Sales Data — Bronx.
-Period: March 2025 – February 2026.
-Excludes $0 transfers and non-arms-length transactions.
-Last updated: March 2026.
+Period: April 2025 – March 2026.
+Excludes $0 transfers, nominal sales, non-arms-length transactions, and bulk portfolio transfers identified through same-date/same-price pattern analysis.
+Last updated: May 2026.

 Best Time to Sell in East Tremont